 Moving on from university, a graduate would now be 24 or 25.
 This would benefit the industry they wish to enter as they are no longer adolescents, but more mature in their world view, and having gone through a much better school system, much more capable in their thinking capacity, which would have positive ramifications for industry.
 A business does not care if you have a history degree and can remember the facts surrounding the 1800’s industrial revolution: it is more interested in your ability to think around the issues at hand and how this thinking will benefit the team, the organisation or the industry.

 This is a very brief outline of the thinking behind education from a non-partisan perspective that is interested in what is best for our next generation, and that will have positive ramifications for generations to come.
 If you are bored of the left fighting the right on education issues, with the exact same promises every time, yet never seeing them follow through on any promise, maybe it’s time for that rethink?

 Finally on the subject of children’s education, please watch this fantastic video from Sir Ken Robinson and his ideas about divergent thinking.

-Having been through the PhD process, it is apparent to some of us here that education is a box-ticking exercise.
+Having been through the academic process from undergraduate to Masters level and PhD level, it is apparent to some of us here that education is a box-ticking exercise.
 It is devoid of useful information in favour of teaching what is expected by business.
 But business only expects it because universities teach it, and the cycle continues.